alexander-mcdowell/alexander-mcdowell.github.io/_posts/2023-12-14-chebyshev.md

 ---
 layout: post
-title:  "Application of Chebyshev Polynomials to the Polynomial x^k + x^-k"
+title:  "Application of Chebyshev Polynomials to the Rational Equation x^k + x^-k"
 katex: true
 ---

 ### A study of Chebyshev Polynomials and their seemingly unexpected application to the polynomial $$x^k + x^{-k}$$

 This blog post was written as a result of a shower thought I had about a simple problem from high-school algebra.
-In concerns the representations of the polynomial $$x^k + x^{-k}$$ as a polynomial with integer coefficients and is inspired by problems one might have seen in high-school mathematics competitions.
+In concerns the representations of $$x^k + x^{-k}$$ as a polynomial with integer coefficients and is inspired by problems one might have seen in high-school mathematics competitions.

 <br>